Liverpool footballer Diogo Jota dies in car crash in Spain

+Tributes from the football world and beyond flooded in for the 28-year-old father of three, who had married his long-term partner Rute Cardoso just 11 days ago.

-The Spanish civil guard said he was found dead alongside his brother Andre Silva, after their car went off a road near the city of Zamora.
+Jota was found dead alongside his brother Andre Silva following the crash on the A-52 in Palacios de Sanabria near the city of Zamora at 12.40am on Thursday.

+Police said they were investigating the possibility that the Lamborghini left the road due to a tyre blowout while overtaking.

+Liverpool said the club was “devastated” by the news and that it was an “unimaginable loss”.

-The Portuguese Football Federation said it was “devastated” to learn of the pair’s deaths – adding: “Their deaths represent irreparable losses for Portuguese football.”
+The Portuguese Football Federation also said it was “devastated” to learn of the deaths, adding: “Their deaths represent irreparable losses for Portuguese football.”

 Police said no other vehicles were involved in the incident.